-- § ROE The target for the ROE component of the MIP was 7.55%, which represented 80% of the Company-wide authorized weighted average ROE of 9.75%, minus 0.25% to remove the volatility associated with Company-owned life insurance. - Solution Customer Satisfaction The Company ranks highly versus its utility industry peers in customer satisfaction ratings.
-The target for this component remained at 90% customer satisfaction based on independent customer surveys conducted in each of our utility operating divisions.

-Solution of the MID for 2016 was not at 221 auctomers per employee, which represents the - § Customer-to-Employee Ratio The target for this component of the MIP for 2016 was set at 881 customers per employee, which represents the actual ratio of customers per employee at December 31, 2015. - Operating Costs For the operating cost component of the MIP, we use a target that reflects estimated inflation and a growth factor.
+- § ROE The target for the ROE component of the MIP was 7.55%, which represented 80% of the Company-wide authorized weighted average ROE of 9.75%, minus 0.25% to remove the volatility associated with Company-owned life insurance. - S Customer Satisfaction The Company ranks highly versus its utility industry peers in customer satisfaction ratings.
+The target for this component remained at 90% customer satisfaction based on independent customer surveys conducted in each of our utility operating divisions. - § Customer-to-Employee Ratio The target for this component of the MIP for 2016 was set at 881 customers per employee, which represents the actual ratio of customers per employee at December 31, 2015. - Soperating Costs For the operating cost component of the MIP, we use a target that reflects estimated inflation and a growth factor.
 The inflation estimate is derived from the Blue Chip Economic Indicators publication and was 2.0%.
 This percentage is used along with a net growth factor of 0.8% to calculate the target measure.
-As a result, the target for 2016 was set at 2.80%. - Safety The Company's 2016 target for damage per 1,000 tickets is 2.00, a higher level of achievement than the American Gas Association peer median.
+As a result, the target for 2016 was set at 2.80%. - § Safety The Company's 2016 target for damage per 1,000 tickets is 2.00, a higher level of achievement than the American Gas Association peer median.
 The target for incident response time within 30 minutes was 67%, representing a 2% improvement from the Company's 2015 response times.